Lighting and Rendering

 Practice

-This task requires you to practice your lighting skills and apply them to a more complex environment, night.
+This task requires you to practice your lighting skills and apply them to a yet more complex environment: night time.

 What tools or resources do you need?